-Club Steering Wheel and Club Bike/ Utility Lock Program: WSUPD will provide to any student, staff or faculty member a steering wheel lock at the discounted price of \$14 and/or a Club utility/bike lock at the discounted price of \$18.
+Club steering wheel and bike/utility lock: WSUPD will provide to any student, staff or faculty member a steering wheel lock at the discounted price of \$14 and/or a Club utility/bike lock at the discounted price of \$18.
 These may be obtained at the WSUPD Records Section during regular business hours.